peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject ReadJSON(
         System.IO.Stream stream);

 Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format and UTF-8 encoding.
-The JSON stream may begin with a byte order mark (U + FEFF); however, this implementation's ToJSONString method will not place this character at the beginning of a JSON text, since doing so is forbidden under RFC 7159.
+The JSON stream may begin with a byte order mark (U + FEFF).
 If a JSON object has the same key, only the last given value will be used for each duplicated key.

 <b>Parameters:</b>